Wondering how to spend one week in Cape Town, South Africa – don’t worry, I got you! Read on to find out my 13 highlights from my 7 days in Cape Town…

 Seafood and Seals in Hout Bay

-I spent five nights in the seaside community of Hout Bay in a beautiful white-washed Cape Dutch home with backyard BBQ (or braai in South Africa) and swimming pool.
+I spent five nights in the seaside community of Hout Bay in a beautiful sea view home with a communal swimming pool.

-It was a bargain on Airbnb and was walking distance to the quiet main street, making it easy to pop over to the shops for snacks or some meat to slap on the braai.
+It was a bargain on Airbnb and was walking distance to the quiet main street and the beach.

 It definitely doesn’t feel like you are anywhere near a city.